 In rare cases, undergoing a Caesarean (C-Section) can lead to injury to you and/or your baby.
-Our specialist C-Section claims medical negligence team can help you obtain compensation for an injury caused by negligence.
+Our specialist C-Section claims medical negligence team can help you obtain compensation for a birth injury caused by negligence.

-Our Solicitors are compassionate, meticulous, and completely focused on getting you the highest possible damages award.
-We know that money cannot make up for the pain you and your baby have suffered; Additionally, we do all that we can to get you answers as to how such negligence could occur and the funds you need to access rehabilitation and other care services.
+We know that money cannot make up for the pain you and your baby have suffered; additionally, we do all that we can to get you answers as to how such negligence could occur and the funds you need to access rehabilitation and other care services.
+Our childbirth negligence solicitors are compassionate, meticulous, and completely focused on getting you the highest possible damages award.

 Reasons for making a Caesarean Section claim

 All medical staff owe a duty of care to their patients.
 In the case of maternity, all members of clinical staff involved in your care, including nurses, doctors, surgeons, and midwives must ensure that they do everything possible to make decisions which protect both mother and baby.
 Circumstances for which you may be able to able bring a Caesarean Section claim include: